 ICOM is committed to selecting applicants who meet our mission and align with our values and who are an asset to the profession of osteopathic medicine.
 When reviewing applications the goal of the Office of Admissions is to evaluate:

-After review applicants will either receive an invitation to interview or a notice of regret. - Learn more about our interview day process.
+After review applicants will either receive an invitation to interview or a notice of regret.
+To learn about our Interview Day process, click here.